-There is currently no publication requirement for either cardiology RTPs or the process of becoming Board-certified as a Diplomate of the ACVIM in the specialty of cardiology, although a copy of a published research paper appearing in a peer-reviewed journal, or letter of acceptance (unconditional) from a peer-reviewed journal, may provide evidence of fulfillment of the aforementioned research requirement (section 3.E.7).
+There is currently no publication requirement for the specialty of cardiology.
+A peer review publication is not required as part of the certification process for becoming recognized as a Diplomate of the ACVIM in the specialty of cardiology, nor is it a requirement for ACVIM-approved cardiology RTPs.
+A copy of a published research paper appearing in a peer-reviewed journal, or an unconditional letter of acceptance from a peer-reviewed journal, may provide evidence of fulfillment of the aforementioned research and scholarly activity requirement (3.E.7).